 We’ve been so saturated with banner ads pretty much since the existence of the modern Internet, that we don’t even notice them anymore.
 We just get in the habit of clicking the “close” button, trying to click through them and if there’s too many on a website, then we simply get off that website and we’re gone.

 Brands need to get smarter about the way they spend their dollars.
-There’s huge brands out there that can spend ludicrous amounts of dollars on all kinds of advertising just to get their brand out in front of as many people as possible; but those brands are exceptions to the rule.
+There are huge brands out there that can spend ludicrous amounts of dollars on all kinds of advertising just to get their brand out in front of as many people as possible, but those brands are exceptions to the rule.
 For most businesses, banner ads are either annoying or unseen by their target audience.
 Thus, they are a waste of money.

 You could pay $10,000 for a banner ad campaign to interrupt a million people from reading or viewing the content that they came to see.
 Does that seem like money well spent?